Black Lives Matter in Microbiology Bonus Posts: The Tuskegee Experiment!

 Buxton left the public health service for law school where he became acquainted with Edith Lederer, a young reporter at the Associated Press.
 Equally horrified by what she saw, she brought the documents to her boss who handed the story to Jean Heller.

+The Tuskegee experiment ended but we are still feeling the rippling effects of this study today.
 The surviving participants received $10 million in a settlement, lifetime medical benefits, and burial services.
-As this study not only impacted the participants but also their spouses and offspring, these benefits were extended to them as well.
+The Tuskegee study not only impacted the participants but also their spouses and offspring.
+These benefits were extended to them as well.
 All the participants from this study have since passed away with the last one in 2004 and the last widow passed away in 2009.

 One would hope is that their sacrifice could have, at least in some way, benefited others through some revelation.
-The sad truth is that not only were a group of people exploited for "science", but the study revealed very little.
+The sad truth is that not only were a group of people exploited for "science", but the Tuskegee Study revealed very little.

-The fact that it went on for so long is very disturbing.
+The fact that the Tuskegee experiment went on for so long is very disturbing.
 How different would this study have been if the participants were white?

 There are many lessons from the past that must not be repeated, so learning about things like The Tuskegee study and applying those lessons to current practices and attitudes are very important for us all to consider.
 Scientists must hold themselves to a higher standard, we must respect all life and the environment in the pursuit of scientific advancements.
 The public must engage and communicate with scientists to ensure these standards are kept and the injustices of the past and present do not pave our futures.